OctopusSamples/SpaceCloner/README.md

 Yes!
 If you want to improve this script please submit a pull request!

 ### Can I use this to migrate from self-hosted to the cloud?
-It won't do a full migration.
-Because this script uses the Octopus API, as long as your machine can see both the source and destination, it should work.
-However, it doesn't clone everything.
+Yes.
+However, this script will only jump start your migration, but it it won't do a full migration.
+This script hits the API, meaning it won't have access to your sensitive variables, and purposely leaves out workers and tentacles.
 See the [how it works](docs/HowItWorks.md) page for details on what it will and won't clone.
-This script will help jump start your migration.

-### Is this the space migration / self-hosted to Octopus Cloud migrator tool we've been waiting for?
+### Is this the space migration / self-hosted to Octopus Cloud migrator tool that has been teased in the past?
 No.  It was designed for specific use cases and the limits placed on it were intentional.
-It can't access your Master Key, and without that it cannot decrypt you sensitive data.
+For example, it can't access your Master Key, and without that it cannot decrypt you sensitive data.
 It should get you 80% of the way there.
 You are free to fork this repo to modify the scripts to help get you another 15% of the way there.

-### What version of Octopus Deploy does this support?
+### What version of Octopus Deploy does this script support?
 It _should_ work with any Octopus version `3.4` or higher.
 It was developed by testing against a version running `2020.x`.
 Take from that what you will.

 The script will run a check at the start to compare the major and minor versions of the source and destination.

 **Unless the source and destination major.minor versions are the same, the script will not proceed.**

 You will notice some version checks being run in the script.
-This is to prevent the script from calling the API when it shouldn't.
+This is to prevent the script from calling specific API endpoints when it shouldn't.

-## What permissions should I have?
+### What permissions should the users tied to the API keys have?
 For the source instance, a user with read-only permissions to all objects copied is required.
+It will never write anything back to the source.

 For the destination instance, we recommend a user with `Space Manager` or higher.
 You can go through and lock down permissions as you see fit, but `Space Manager` will get you going.

-## Can I use this in a Octopus Deploy runbook?
+### Can I use this in a Octopus Deploy runbook?
 Yes!
 It is a PowerShell script.
 It calls the APIs, so you should be fine in using it in an Octopus Deploy runbook.

+### Why doesn't the script clone targets and workers?
+If you look at the use cases above, cloning targets and workers only come into play for one specific use case, which is splitting a massive space into multiple spaces.
+And that will only work if listening tentacles are used.
+Polling tentacles create unique connections / registrations to a space.
+For polling tentacles, the tentacles themselves would have to re-register.

+There would be different targets and workers for the majority of use cases this script was designed for.
+This script is not trying to be all things to all people.
+You can fork this repo and add the necessary bits and pieces to clone your targets and workers.

+### Why doesn't this script create the destination space?
+Honestly, it's a security concern.
+There are two built-in roles which provide space create permission, `System Manager` and `System Administrator`.
+The [service account user](https://octopus.com/docs/security/users-and-teams/service-accounts) would either need to be added to `Octopus Managers` or `Octopus Administrators` teams.
+That user would also have permissions to create users and update other settings on your instance.
+We want you to feel comfortable using the script as is.
+Requiring elevated permissions is concern and it isn't something we felt good about asking our users to do.

+Yes, you can create a custom role and assign the service account user to that role.
+The goal of this script is it should "just work" with a minimal amount of configuration on your end.
+Once you start diving into permissions and custom roles, it is going to be much harder to get working.